getsentry/relay/docs/index.md

 </p>

 Now your Relay is registered with Sentry and ready to send messages.
-See [Configuration Options] page to learn more about further Relay configuration options.
+See _[Configuration Options]_ to learn more about further Relay configuration options.

 ### Running Relay